Click here to search this site

 7.4 Nominations for Office bearers will be called for by the secretary not later than November 15th each year.
 Nominations received will be notified to member clubs not less than 21 days prior to the date of the Annual General Meeting.

-8.1 An auditor will be appointed at the Annual General Meeting for the ensuing year.
+8.1 A Financial Reviewer will be appointed at the Annual General Meeting for the ensuing year.

 8.2 The auditor shall examine the books and accounts and certify to the correctness of the annual statement of receipts and payments and the balance sheet of the Association.